 Mr. Kini has represented a wide range of firms (including banks, securities broker-dealers, insurers and asset managers) and leading industry trade associations on regulatory reform issues, including those arising out of the Dodd-Frank Act, and has assisted clients to participate in the policymaking process before federal regulators.
 He has helped to create industry coalitions to advocate for regulatory positions and to arrive at consensus interpretations on difficult issues.
 He also has testified on Dodd-Frank issues before Congress and has represented clients on Dodd-Frank and other matters before the federal banking agencies, the U.S. Securities and Exchange Commission, the Financial Stability Oversight Council and the U.S. Treasury Department and its Financial Crimes Enforcement Network (FinCEN) and Office of Foreign Assets Control (OFAC).

 Chambers Global and Chambers USA have repeatedly recognized Mr. Kini as a leading lawyer.
 In Chambers Global (2022), he is recognized in the category of Banking & Finance: Mainly Regulatory USA and in Chambers USA (2022), where he is recommended for Financial Services Regulation: Banking (Compliance) and International Trade: Export Controls & Economic Sanctions, clients note that “he is our go-to on all issues related to AML policies and procedures” and “he is smart, forthright and a great listener and researcher” with “spot-on instincts.”
 In previous editions of the guides, clients highlight his “deep expertise and credibility with government agencies” and describe him as a “phenomenal lawyer” who “provides very thoughtful legal analysis, is weighty on the substance and incredibly distinguished in the banking Bar.”
 They praise his “exceptional communication skills and great judgment” and attest: “He has a thoroughly comprehensive knowledge of bank regulatory issues relating to large domestic and foreign banks in the US.
 He understands the law and the inclinations of the regulators, and he connects that easily to the banks” and sources compliment him as “an outstanding lawyer with excellent client-service skills.”
 Mr. Kini is noted by The Legal 500 US (2022) as a leading lawyer in Financial Services Regulation.
 He also has been recognized in the Data Protection and Privacy categories.
-In addition, IFLR1000 (2020) lists Mr. Kini as a Notable Practitioner for Banking.
+In addition, IFLR1000 (2022) lists Mr. Kini as a Notable Practitioner for Banking and Financial Services Regulatory.

 Mr. Kini is a frequent speaker on sanctions, anti-money laundering and other financial institutions matters.
 He also is the author or co-author of numerous articles regarding compliance issues and banking and securities legal developments, and has been published in numerous business and legal publications.